bluecheetah001/gol-comp/README.md

 - can play/pause with Enter
   - can increase speed with + and decrease with -
   - can be less than one step per frame, in which case it delays based on real time
+- can flip a single cell with left mouse click
+  - cannot do so when zoomed out